pkiraly/qa-catalogue/README.md

 This analysis shows how these functions are supported by the records.
 Low support means that only small portion of the fields support a function are available in the records, strong support on the contrary means lots of fields are available.
-The analyses calculates the support of 12 functions for each records, and returns summary statistics.
+The analyses calculate the support of 12 functions for each record, and returns summary statistics.

-It is an experimental feature because it turned out, that the mapping covers about 2000 elements (fields, subfields, indicatiors etc.), however on an average record there are max several hundred elements, which results that even in the best record has about 10-15% of the totality of the elements supporting a given function.
-So the tool doesn't shows you exact numbers, and the scale is not 0-100 but 0-[best score] which is different for every catalogue.
+It is an experimental feature because it turned out, that the mapping covers about 2000 elements (fields, subfields, indicators etc.), however on an average record there are max several hundred elements, which results that even in the best record has about 10-15% of the totality of the elements supporting a given function.
+So the tool doesn't show you exact numbers, and the scale is not 0-100 but 0-[best score] which is different for every catalogue.

 The 12 functions: